neuroinformatics-unit/movement/CONTRIBUTING.md

 ```

 This pinpoints the problem to a single code line and a specific [ruff rule](https://docs.astral.sh/ruff/rules/) violation.
+Sometimes you may have good reasons to ignore a particular rule for a specific line of code.
+You can do this by adding an inline comment, e.g. `# noqa: E501`.
+Replace `E501` with the code of the rule you want to ignore.

 For docstrings, we adhere to the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style.
 Make sure to provide docstrings for all public functions, classes, and methods.